WouterVerleur/D-D-Charactersheets-and-battle-control/README.md

 This programm creates a battle master when started on a computer that does not have the programm running.
 Any other computer in the network can than connect to the battle master to create a slave of this master.
 Thisway the DM has control over the battle and party members can view information like the order and the health of friendly characters.

+Development of this project is optimised for use with netbeans.